agenosov/sdn_sandbox/openflow_spec_notes.md

 * If oxm_hasmask is 1, *each 1-bit in oxm_mask constrains the OXM TLV to match only packets in which the corresponding bit of the field equals the corresponding bit in oxm_value*.

-* Most match fields have prerequisites (another match field type and match field value that this match field depends on) - see *Header Match Fields*.
+* Most match fields have prerequisites (another match field type and match field value that this match field depends on) - see [Header Match Fields](https://www.opennetworking.org/wp-content/uploads/2014/10/openflow-switch-v1.5.1.pdf#paragraph.7.2.3.8)

 * Note for how switches deal with matches: **if the match in a flow mod message specifies a field but fails to specify its prerequisites, the switch must return an error** with *OFPET_BAD_MATCH* type and *OPFBMC_BAD_PREREQ* code (for example, specifies an IPv4 addr without matching the EtherType to 0x800).